YuminTHU/cfDNApipe/README.md

 ### Section 1.1: System requirement

-The popular WGBS/WGS analysis toolkits are released on Unix/Linux system, based on different program languages, like FASTQC and Bowtie2.
+The popular cfRNA-seq analysis toolkits are released on Unix/Linux system, based on different program languages, like FASTQC and Bowtie2.
 Therefore, it's very difficult to rewrite all the software in one language.
 Fortunately, [conda](https://docs.conda.io/en/latest/)/[bioconda](http://bioconda.github.io/) program collected many prevalent python modules and bioinformatics software, so we can install all the dependencies through [conda](https://docs.conda.io/en/latest/)/[bioconda](http://bioconda.github.io/) and arrange pipelines using python.

 We recommend using [conda/Anaconda](https://www.anaconda.com/) and create a virtual environment to manage all the dependencies.
 If you did not install conda before, please follow [this tutorial](https://xwanglabthu.github.io/cfDNApipe/docs/conda_installation.html) to install conda first.